Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/README.md

 ## Introduction

-This markdown file covers our implementation of the Gutenberg project, where we provide users the ability to query a collection of about 35.000 E-books from the Project Gutenberg in a number of interesting ways.
+This markdown file covers our implementation of the Gutenberg application, where we provide users the ability to query a database of about 35.000 E-books from the Project Gutenberg in a number of interesting ways.

 The repository, in which this markdown file resides, is organized in the following way: